 This section mentions that the Town of Superior can ask the Forest Service for permission to purchase at full-market value certain federal lands surrounding Superior.
-As mentioned before, most of these lands would already have been conveyed to the town had not Rio Tinto insisted on adding these provisions to the bill and slowing down progress.
+Most of these lands would already have been conveyed to the town had not Rio Tinto insisted on adding these provisions to the bill and slowing down progress.